-Patient information: Ulcerative colitis in adults (The Basics)
+Patient education: Ulcerative colitis in adults (The Basics)

-Patient information: Ulcerative colitis in children (The Basics)
+Patient education: Ulcerative colitis in children (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Sulfasalazine and the 5-aminosalicylates (Beyond the Basics)
+Patient education: Sulfasalazine and the 5-aminosalicylates (Beyond the Basics)

-Patient information: Inflammatory bowel disease and pregnancy (Beyond the Basics)
+Patient education: Inflammatory bowel disease and pregnancy (Beyond the Basics)